OSHA Outreach 10-Hour Training Online

 The OSHA 10-Hour Construction course is designed for entry-level workers in construction, demolition, building development and other fields in the construction industry.
 It includes a detailed overview of the most common risks of construction work, including fall hazards, caught-in or -between hazards, struck-by hazards and electrocution.

 OSHA 10-Hour General Industry training is appropriate for workers in any industry outside of construction, agriculture or maritime.
-This course is ideas for workers in manufacturing, factory operations, warehousing and storage, health care and more.
+This course is ideal for workers in manufacturing, factory operations, warehousing and storage, health care and more.
 OSHA general industry training covers a wide range of occupational hazards, including risks related to walking and working surfaces, materials handling, bloodborne pathogens, fires, machinery and more.